soumendus/file-audit-using-kaudit/README.md

    # HOW TO CONFIGURE THE FMAS SOFTWARE

-   Add all your Directories that you want to monitor in the file /etc/auditdir.conf
+   Add all your Directories that you want to monitor in the file /etc/auditdir.conf.
+No trailing space or empty lines in between.
+   My parser development is TBD which will take care of this trailing and leading spaces and empty lines in between the paths.

    Example: The following shows three directories added